 I hate long meetings.
 I get seriously antsy if a meeting ever goes longer than 90 minutes.
 And I’m not alone.

-That standard entertainment advice does apply to sprint reviews as well.
 Leave your meeting participants wanting more rather than wishing the meeting had been shorter.
-Do this by mentioning—rather than showing—trivial changes (as mentioned already).
+Do this by mentioning—rather than showing—trivial changes.
 Also do it by showing perhaps 80% of a feature rather than every little detail of something new.
 If you’re asked, demo the remainder.

 Always leave them wanting more.
 Good for showbiz, good for a sprint review.

 Sprint reviews are intended to be two-directional.
 They’re conversations, not presentations.
-Not all teams understand the difference, and I’ve participated in sprint reviews in which stakeholders were not asked to share their opinions.
+Not all teams understand the difference.
+I’ve participated in far too many sprint reviews in which stakeholders were not asked to share their opinions.

-If I were invited to a meeting every couple of weeks and asked to sit through a presentation without an opportunity to share my thoughts, I’d stop going—just like your stakeholders have if you’re not asking their opinion.
+If I were invited to a meeting every couple of weeks and asked to sit through a presentation with no opportunity to share my thoughts, I’d stop going.
+So don't be surprised if your stakeholders stop showing up if you’re not asking their opinion.

 Perhaps worse, though, is asking stakeholders for their opinions and then not acting on those opinions.
 I’m not saying a team must act on every stakeholder suggestion.
-Each suggestion should, however, at least be considered even if only briefly in some cases.
+Each suggestion should, however, at least be considered.

 The solution here is two-fold: